 Before you clean, caulk and sand any unwanted nail holes to give yourself a smooth canvas.

 Putting in the effort with your painter’s tape will save you from future headaches.
 You can apply it ahead of time, making sure to create a tight seal to prevent drips by dragging a putty knife across the tape.
 Make sure to remove the tape before the paint fully dries to avoid damaging your hard work.

 It’s also a good idea to keep a damp cloth on hand when you’re painting, so you can quickly wipe away slips or drips.

 You’ve probably heard before that you can skip the primer and go straight into painting.
 You definitely can, but if you want a flawless finish, Gibbons doesn’t recommend it: “It helps create a uniform base, conceal any imperfections and ensure that flawless finish.”

 For most surfaces, one coat of high-quality primer will work.
 If you’re painting a rougher surface, like stucco, or painting over a bright color, you might need to let the first coat dry and hit it again.

 Use Two Coats of Paint

 Painting is a full-body workout.
 You might be tempted to call it quits and say "good enough" after one coat, but Gibbons recommends always doing two coats of paint if you want that “picture-perfect finish.”

 Painting walls isn’t like painting your nails, and you can’t do coats one after the other.
 For the best results, you’ll want to wait to add the second coat until the first is completely dry, which can vary depending on your environment and painting methods.

-Gibbons says the recommended recoat time for Clare's wall paint and trim paint is two to four hours, and the recommended recoat time for its ceiling paint and primer is one to two hours.
+Gibbons says the recommended time between coats for Clare's wall paint and trim paint is two to four hours, and the recommended time between coats for its ceiling paint and primer is one to two hours.